to be doubted that the love

 To our great pleasure the Continental Bulldog is a VDH nationally recognized dog breed since 2015.
 Now it is also up to us breeders to further consolidate the type, the health values and the essence of the “Contis” in order to breed a uniform breed image over the next generations.

-We must responsibly handle Imelda Angehrn's life's work and continue to breed healthy, agile dogs of excellent character in hope that FCI's recognition of the breed will succeed in the short term.
+We must responsibly handle Imelda Angehrn's life's work and continue to breed healthy, agile dogs of excellent character so that the full FCI recognition succeeds.